10 Important Things To Keep Dogs Cool on Boats

 Just soak the vest in water, wring out any excess, and wrap it around your pup – voila!
 Your dog’s temperature will drop significantly, keeping them cool and comfortable under the hot sun.

-The vest’s reflective material reduces heat absorption and provides added protection against the sun’s rays.
+The vest’s reflective material reduces heat absorption and protects against the sun’s rays.

-And, if your dog loves playing in the water, they’ll love the vest even more – the constant splashes will ensure it stays damp and effective all day long.
+And, if your dog loves playing in the water, they’ll love the vest even more – the constant splashes will ensure it stays damp and effective all day.

 5) Have a Hydration Station In Place